The UK House Price Index (UK HPI) captures changes in the value of residential properties.

 The calculation of the UK HPI is performed by the Office for National Statistics.

 The UK HPI applies a hedonic regression model that utilises the various sources of data on property price (for example the Price Paid dataset) and attributes to produce up-to-date estimates of the change in house prices each period.

-More details of the UK HPI methodology on the ONS website.
+More details of the UK HPI methodology (PDF, 522KB) on the ONS website.

 4.2 Geometric mean explained

 There are different ways of calculating average prices.
 These include the arithmetic mean (simple mean), the geometric mean and the median.